vinithanandan123/SPI_Master_Project-/README.md

 # serial Peripheral Interface._Master_Project-
-# SPI Master Controller using Verilog
+# Master Controller using Verilog

 A synthesizable SPI Master Controller designed and verified using Verilog HDL.
 The project demonstrates serial data transmission using SPI protocol and is simulated using Verilator with waveform analysis through GTKWave.